 Gyudon is a mouth-watering one-dish meal of beef over rice (gyu = beef).
 Gyudon is a quick meal served in specific restaurants or Japanese fast-food chains such as Yoshinoya.

-A bawl of steamed rice is topped with thinly sliced beef and tender onion, simmered in dashi broth (a popular Japanese ingredient) and seasoned with mirin and soy sauce.
+A bowl of steamed rice is topped with thinly sliced beef and tender onion, simmered in dashi broth (a popular Japanese ingredient), and seasoned with mirin and soy sauce.
 Sometimes it’s served topped with a lightly cooked egg.

-If you want to experience a typical Tokyo office worker’s lunch break, enjoy this quick and tasty dish and get back to your tasks (although you probably won’t be needing to go to work, you’ll definitely enjoy having more time to sightsee and explore on a full and satisfied stomach).
+If you want to experience a typical Tokyo office worker’s lunch break, enjoy this quick and tasty dish and get back to your tasks (although you probably won’t need to go to work, you’ll enjoy having more time to sightsee and explore on a full and satisfied stomach).

 7. Gyukatsu (Beef cutlet)